-Report of the Chemical Review Committee on the work of its ninth meeting Read more
+Report of the Chemical Review Committee on the work of its tenth meeting Read more

 Regional Coordination and Cooperation

 Maximizing safety and minimizing risk of industrial chemicals are important aims for sustainable development for countries Read more

 The Rotterdam Convention assists Parties to reduce risks from certain hazardous pesticides in international trade Read more

 A range of activities that are tailored to the specific needs of individual countries or small groups of countries Read more